Code

 +-------+--------+----------+----------+---------------+

-With SQL queries, using multiple windows is not a problem
+With SQL queries, using windows ?

-= """
+query = """

 *,